spatrone/ALPETITE/README.md

-Of course.
-Here is the README file in a raw Markdown format.
-You can copy the entire content from the block below and paste it directly into a `.md` file.

----

-# `AxionShower`: A Simulation & Analysis Wrapper for PETITE
+# `ALPETITE`: A Simulation & Analysis Wrapper for PETITE

-The `AxionShower` class is a high-level Python interface designed to manage the end-to-end workflow of simulating axion-like particle (ALP) production in beam dump experiments.
+The core of `ALPETITE` is the `AxionShower` class is a high-level Python interface designed to manage the end-to-end workflow of simulating axion-like particle (ALP) production in beam dump experiments.
 It acts as an intelligent orchestrator for the core physics calculations provided by the **PETITE** package, wrapping them in a robust, reproducible, and user-friendly framework.

 ## Core Features